Low angle of woman on rock

 It is an opportunity to completely overhaul how they manage indirect tax reporting within the organization.

 The country-by-country rollout of e-invoicing regulations has significantly different maturity and complexity levels globally, so having one global e-invoicing platform to manage at scale has become more of a necessity.
-"Indirect tax is data-driven, so it's impossible to do our job without technology," adds Arman.
+"Indirect tax is data-driven, so it's impossible to do our job without technology," adds Man.

 Summary

 The European Commission’s ViDA proposal will drive fundamental change within organizations and their indirect tax functions.
 Businesses need to put a plan in place.
 Tax should take a leading role.
-This article analyzes the potential consequences of ViDA, the rise of e-invoicing globally, the evolving tax function, and the challenges and opportunities ViDA creates
+This article analyzes the potential consequences of ViDA, the rise of e-invoicing globally, the evolving tax function, and the challenges and opportunities ViDA creates.

 About this article